Nivea (album)

-Upon its release, Nivea debuted at number 80 on the US Billboard 200 and number 35 on the Top R&B/Hip-Hop Albums.
-The album was preceded by its first two singles "Don't Mess with the Radio", which became a top twenty hit in Australia, and "Don't Mess With My Man", a collaboration with Brandon Casey and Brian Casey from boy group Jagged Edge, which became a smash hit, reaching the top ten in France, New Zealand and on the US Billboard Hot 100.
+Upon its release, Nivea peaked at number 80 on the US Billboard 200 and number 35 on the Top R&B/Hip-Hop Albums.
+The album produced five singles, including "Don't Mess with the Radio", which became a top-20 hit in Australia, and "Don't Mess with My Man", a collaboration with Brandon Casey and Brian Casey from Jagged Edge, which became a top-10 hit in France, New Zealand and on the US Billboard Hot 100.

-Singles
+Background

+In 1997, Nivea met manager Collin Lampkin of Atlanta-based Lampkin International, who arranged for her to record a demo tape with several producers.
+Local production team Organized Noize, consisting of Sleepy Brown, Ray Murray, and Rico Wade, eventually became instrumental in crafting the tape.
+At the time when she was asked to audition for Jive Records to secure a recording deal with the label, Nivea had already recorded 26 completed songs.

+Promotion

 "Don't Mess with the Radio" was selected as Nivea's solo debut single and was released on June 12, 2001.
 While not a major hit in the United States or most other countries, it was a top-twenty success in Australia, reaching number 14 on the ARIA Singles Chart.
 In April 2002, the song was released in the United Kingdom as a double A-side with "Run Away (I Wanna Be with U)".
 It peaked at number 48 on the UK Singles Chart.
 In Australia, "Run Away" was released as the album's second single on December 10, 2001.

 "Don't Mess with My Man" was released on June 3, 2002, as the third single from the album.
 The song peaked at number eight on the US Billboard Hot 100 and was an international hit as well, reaching the top 10 in France and New Zealand and receiving a Gold certification in the former country.
 In the United Kingdom, the song reached number 41 on the UK Singles Chart upon its initial release.
 The recording earned the artists a nomination for Best R&B Performance by a Duo or Group with Vocals at the 45th Grammy Awards in 2003.